 Vegan apple fritters are so easy and delicious to make!
-The flavors are beyond tasty and there is a sticky and sweet glaze for the top!
+The flavors are beyond tasty, especially with a sticky and sweet glaze for the top!

-If you have never had vegan apple fritters before, you are in for a real treat!
+If you have never had homemade apple fritters before, you are in for a real treat!
 They are the perfect blend of warm, sweet, and tart.

 This recipe is basically dough mixed with apples and then lightly pan-fried in a little bit of oil.

 These are not baked apple fritters, they are fried in the traditional style.

 That being said, I do NOT use a lot of oil.
 Most recipes suggest at least 1-3 inches of oil for frying the apple fritters.

 My easy vegan apple fritters recipe requires just enough oil to coat the bottom of your pan and that is it!
 WAY less than 1-3 INCHES of oil and much healthier too!